Fat embolism syndrome

 - cerebral abnormalities

-It occurs in ~2.5% (range 0.5-4%) of those with fat embolism, a phenomenon that subclinically occurs in a vast majority of patients (>90%) with bone fractures and during orthopaedic prosthetic procedures.
+A clinical evident fat embolism syndrome occurs in only ~2.5% (range 0.5-4%) of individuals with demonstrable fat embolism, seen relatively frequently in patients with long bone fractures and during orthopedic prosthetic procedures.

-Symptoms usually develop 1-2 days after the event.
-Although fat emboli can virtually reach any organ in the body, the results of the embolic shower are most often evident in the lungs, brain, and skin.
+Symptoms of fat embolism syndrome usually develop 1-2 days after the event.
+Although fat emboli can essentially reach any organ in the body, the results of the embolic shower are most often evident in the lungs, brain, and skin.

 Pulmonary dysfunction is present in 75% of patients and is the earliest to be manifested 6.
-The presence of numerous fat globules in the small pulmonary vessels results in dyspnoea and further hypoxaemia.
+The presence of numerous fat globules in the small pulmonary vessels results in dyspnea and hypoxemia.

-Neurological symptoms are seen in 86% of patients 6: ranging from acute confusion to drowsiness, rigidity, convulsions, or coma.
+Neurological symptoms are seen in 86% of patients and range from acute confusion to drowsiness, rigidity, convulsions, or even coma 6.

-The skin manifestation is characterised by a petechial rash in the chest, axilla, conjunctiva, and neck that appears within 24–36 hours and disappears within a week 6.
+The skin manifestation is characterized by a petechial rash in the chest, axilla, conjunctiva, and neck that appears within 24–36 hours and disappears within a week 6.

-Gurd's and Wilson's criteria requires the presence of at least one major and at least four minor criteria:
+Gurd and Wilson's criteria require the presence of at least one major and at least four minor criteria.

 - petechial rash